Rhythm guitar: Rock and pop harmony

-In heavy metal music, rhythm guitarists often play power chords, which feature a root note and a fifth above, or with an octave doubling the root.
-There actually is no third of the chord.
+In heavy metal music, rhythm guitarists often play power chords, which feature a root note and a fifth above, or with an octave doubling the root, all without the third of the chord.
 Power chords are usually played with distortion.

 Arpeggios

 One departure from the basic strummed chord technique is to play arpeggios, i.e. to play individual notes in a chord separately.
-If this is rapidly done enough, listeners will still hear the sequence as harmony rather than melody.
-Arpeggiation is often used in folk, country, and heavy metal, sometimes in imitation of older banjo technique.
+If this is done rapidly enough, listeners will tend to hear the sequence as harmony rather than melody.
+Arpeggiation is often used in folk, country, and heavy metal, sometimes in imitation of older banjo techniques.
 It is also prominent in 1960s pop, such as The Animals' "House of the Rising Sun", and jangle pop from the 1980s onwards.
-Rhythm guitarists who use arpeggio often favor semi-acoustic guitars and twelve string guitars to get bright, undistorted "jangly" sound.
+Rhythm guitarists who use arpeggios often favor semi-acoustic guitars and twelve string guitars to get a bright, undistorted "jangly" sound.

 The Soukous band TPOK Jazz additionally featured the unique role of mi-solo, (meaning "half solo") guitarist, playing arpeggio patterns and filling a role "between" the lead and rhythm guitars.

 Riffs

 In some cases, the chord progression is implied with a simplified sequence of two or three notes, sometimes called a "riff".
 That sequence is repeated throughout the composition.
 In heavy metal music, this is typically expanded to more complex sequences comprising a combination of chords, single notes and palm muting.
-The rhythm guitar part in compositions performed by more technically oriented bands often include riffs employing complex lead guitar techniques.
-In some genres, especially metal, the audio signal from the rhythm guitar's output is often subsequently heavily distorted by overdriving the guitar's amplifier to create a thicker, "crunchier" sound for the palm-muted rhythms.
+The rhythm guitar parts in compositions performed by more technically oriented bands often include riffs employing complex lead guitar techniques.
+In some genres, especially metal, the audio signal from the rhythm guitar's output is often subsequently run through some form of effect pedal or overdriven guitar amplifier in order to create a thicker, crunchier sound for the palm-muted rhythms.